 - Special packaging requires expensive machinery and automation

 Retail pharmacy regulations are relatively straightforward and similar, no matter the site.
-Long-term care pharmacy regulations may vary depending on the type of facility services.
-For example, a pharmacy may service an assisted living facility and have pre-pack guidelines or other offerings set per facility need.
-However, skilled nursing services patients that require a higher level of care, and therefore, the pharmacist requirements are much more.
-This facility requires a consultant pharmacist, which a brand new pharmacy may not be able to afford.
-Therefore, many long-term care pharmacies begin by serving facilities such as behavioral health and assisted living, until the pharmacy has the financial resources to provide required services to skilled nursing facilities.
+Long-term care pharmacy regulations may vary depending on the type of facility.
+For example, a pharmacy may service an assisted living facility and have pre-pack guidelines or other offerings versus skilled nursing services patients that require a higher level of care.

-Long-term care pharmacies have many additional—and in some cases, expensive—equipment, setup, storage, and monitoring requirements to the care facilities they serve.
+LTC pharmacies have additional—and in some cases, expensive—equipment, setup, storage, and monitoring requirements relative to the care facilities they serve.
 Retail pharmacies considering the switch must research and may need to procure:

 - Medical carts, IV poles, pumps and other hardware

 - A variety of over the counter offerings that meet the needs of customers

 The LTC pharmacy is responsible for the following processes and therefore needs a strong information system that can handle this wide variety of functions: